martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 layout: post
 ---

-Need a better installer for Python packages? pipx is a free and open-source application manager that's easy to set up, easy to use, and runs directly from the CLI — _no more ugly version clashes for YOU, my young Bob!_
+Installing Python packages with pip is very common practice, but it's not without its drawbacks.
+Thankfully, there's a better way; pipx is a free and open-source application manager that's easy to set up, easy to use, and runs directly from the CLI.

 ### Why not use pip? ###

-[pip](https://pip.pypa.io/en/stable/) installs Python packages directly to the main system Python environment; while this works fine for the short term, problems can arise over time¹
+[pip](https://pip.pypa.io/en/stable/) installs Python packages directly to the main system Python environment; while this works fine for the short term, problems can arise over time.¹

 ### Why use pipx? ###